 Good, strong passwords are the key to protecting your personal information online.
 Never use birthdays, phone numbers, Social Security numbers, addresses, names or recognizable words as all or part of your passwords.
 Information that you may inadvertently provide can allow people to hack your passwords through what is called social engineering.
 Social engineering it is just one of several methods used to hack passwords.

 Four or five character passwords may be okay for forums and chat rooms where personal information is not usually at risk.
 6 characters are better especially if you use uppercase lower case and numbers in your password.
 However, this is still only moderately secure.
 A "complex password" is one that uses uppercase and lower case letters, numbers and special characters.
 A 6-character complex password has something to the tune of 700 billion possible combinations.
 I know that sounds like a lot but it's still not all that difficult to hack using electronic means.
 A simple, 8-character password using only letters and numbers has over 50 times more combinations then a 6-character complex password.
 An 8 character complex password, choosing from a pool of numbers, upper and lower case letters and 19 special characters gives you almost 646 trillion combinations.
 Again, that's a staggering number but a determined hacker with a fast computer and the right software could break that in less than three months.
 Add one more character out of the same pool and it could take as many as much as nine years to go through every possible combination.
 Obviously, the longer the password is and the more characters to choose from, the stronger the password.
 This is also why we should change our passwords from time to time so if someone has already begun this process, they'll never reach their goal.
 Ideally, we should memorize our passwords.
 However, we should NEVER use the same password for everything, especially very sensitive sites, so that makes it difficult to memorize multiple, complex passwords.
 It is best not to write your passwords down but if you must, save them somewhere secure.
 It is best to store passwords in a file that is protected by a very strong, complex password.
-We strongly encourage people to use a program called KEEPASS which can help both create secure passphrases and store them in encrypted files.
+We strongly encourage people to use a program like KEEPASS which can help both create secure passphrases and store them in encrypted files.

 To further protect your contacts, messages and information, it is imperative that your phone also be passcode or pattern protected instead of just swiping the screen.
 A good passcode is stronger than a pattern but a complex pattern using 6 or more dots works fairly well too.
 Locking by using your fingerprint is extremely secure unless... an aggressive captor physically forces you to unlock your screen by forcibly touching your fingertips to the screen until they get the right one.